seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 $$

 Langlands program expect that automorphic theory for $G$ corresponds to a *spectral theory* for the dual group $\check{G}$ (over a coefficient field $k$), can be thought as algebraic geometry of Langlands parameters..
 We denote this as $\mathcal{B}\_{\check{G}}$ for $B$-side.
-One should also have a functoriality on spectral as well, and what we want is that the Langlands duality and funtorialities are compatible, i.e. roughly we have a commutative diagram
+One should also have a functoriality on spectral as well, and what we want is that the Langlands duality and functorialities are compatible.

-Now, what *are* $\mathcal{A}$ and $\mathcal{B}$?
+What *are* $\mathcal{A}$ and $\mathcal{B}$?
 The model for this (in relative Langlands / BZSV) is 4-d TQFT.
 Ben-Zvi didn't give any definitions of 4-d TQFT, but what he told us (which was enough for me) is the following: it assigns

 * 3-manifold $\leadsto$ vector space,